 If you’re headed to the US for a long period of time, you’ll probably want to get your own dollar denominated bank account.
 You can then make a low cost international transfer to your US based account, and withdraw the cash from fee free ATMs when you arrive.
 However, even if you don’t have a local bank account of your own, if you’re visiting family or friends who do, you could make an international transfer to cover your travel money, and then withdraw what you need from your friend’s account when you need it.
 Making an international transfer with TransferWise will always mean you get the real exchange rate, and just a low upfront fee.

 A final smart option is to get a borderless account TransferWise - which has been licensed in 47 states so far - before you head out on your travels.
-You can also join the waitlist to get a linked multi-currency debit card available from 2019 for US residents.
+You can also get a linked multi-currency debit card.
 A borderless account lets you hold a balance in any of over 40 different currencies, and spend using the linked debit card.
 Simply top up the currency you need - or switch your existing balance to the currency you want - and you can withdraw up to the currency equivalent of $250 a month for free.
 After that there’s a small charge per transaction, or you can use the card to spend directly in stores and restaurants.

 Whether you’re starting your trip in Lauderdale and heading away from the US, or you’re visiting the US for a vacation, you don’t want to pay more than you need to for your currency exchange.
 Here are a few tips to avoid excessive currency conversion costs.